 RMIT offers sophisticated facilities for collaborative research, prototyping and product testing.
 Our cutting-edge facilities, including the Micro-Nano Research Facility and the Advanced Manufacturing Precinct and Design Hub, represent our commitment to world-class learning, teaching, training and research spaces.

 The RMIT Activator has been designed to build entrepreneurial talent, mindset and skills, providing its members with the opportunity to innovate alongside industry and launch new enterprises.
 RMIT has also recently launched a suite of digital credentials, RMIT Creds.
 Completing these courses gives students digital badges to share on social media and to display on their professional CV.

 RMIT study areas

-We offer undergraduate, postgraduate and vocational programmes and courses that are global in focus and practical in application.
-RMIT University offers a wide variety of study options across 17 schools, grouped into three academic colleges:
+Our undergraduate, postgraduate and vocational programmes are global in focus and practical in application.
+RMIT offers a variety of study options across 18 schools, grouped into academic colleges:

 College of Business

 - Economics, finnance and marketing

 Graduate School Of Business And Law